Overview & Benefits

-Obtaining A Contractor's License In The
+Obtaining a Contractor's License in Utah

-At Contractor Training Center we have an extremely high first-time pass rate for the NASCLA and Utah Business Law exams.
+At Contractor Training Center, we have an extremely high first-time pass rate for the NASCLA and Utah Business Law exams.

 You can visit the Utah Division of Occupational and Professional Licensing (DOPL) Website for more information regarding applications.

 You will need to send the application in person to the office.